jieggii/ecbratex/README.md

 **ecbratex** is inspired by [openprovider/ecbrates](https://github.com/openprovider/ecbrates), but has some additional features.

-## Project status
-Work in progress, the module is almost done!
-No API changes expected.

 ## Features:
 * Different data structures for storing time series rate records: choose the most suitable for your purpose or use a sane default!
 * Rates approximation if there is no rates records for the desired date. [(see example)](/examples/time-series-rates/approximate/main.go)